TemTansey/Trench-Warfare/README.md

  This project is a small scale horror game based around an alternate WW2 where demons and humans are fighting eachother.
 You the player are a simple reporter in the wrong place at the wrong time recording what is happening on the frontlines of the battlefield.

  ## Contributors
- - Tem Tansey
+ - Tem Tansey : Main Game Developer/Secondary Audio Developer
- - Tyler Mills
+ - Tyler Mills : Main Game Developer/Secondary Audio Developer
- - Ben Penfold
+ - Ben Penfold : Main Audio Developer/Secondary Game Developer
- - Samuel Morgan
+ - Samuel Morgan : Main Audio Developer/Secondary Game Developer
- - Saskia Brasier
+ - Saskia Brasier : Main Audio Developer/Secondary Game Developer

 ## Description

 The project is part of a university module centered around Audio.
 The idea is to create a basic game with enhanced audio using tools such as Fmod and Reaper.
 Using Fmods unity implementation as a basis to create events and the like as they are triggered in game.
 The project gave 3 choices on which game would be getting the audio created for it.
 The first choice was a pre-made ninja game, the second choice was to use a pre-made students game and finally the last choice was to create your own game.
 Creating the game was the most favourable style so it was chosen.

 # Features

+The games basis is a walking simulater designed to give the player a high focus on the audio of the environment rather than the game mechanics themselves.

+The game features a complex first person character, leaning into a more immersive character controller where the player is able to see the character they are playing as.

 ## Audio